Life Model Decoy: Other versions

+Heroes Reborn

 In the alternate timeline of the "Heroes Reborn" storyline, Captain America is brainwashed into believing that he is a civilian living in the suburbs.
 As part of this ruse, his wife and son are LMDs assigned to protect him.
-Nick Fury also used a Captain America LMD during secret missions.
+Nick Fury also uses a Captain America LMD during secret missions.

+Livewires

 The android protagonists from the 2005 miniseries Livewires are built using LMD technology and Mannite technology.
 The main antagonists of the series are revealed to be rogue Nick Fury LMDs as well.

-Doctor Doom uses his own version of an LMD known as a Doombot.
+Ultimate Universe

+In the Ultimate Universe (Earth-6160), the Maker's council utilizes Life Model Decoys of Nick Fury.